the-red-feather/thesis/P5/new-intro-notes.md

 NOTES:

-Geofront: directly use libraries in an application, and subject them to a custom UI.
+Geofront: purpose: directly use libraries in an application, and subject them to a custom UI.

   - library + application becomes the central theme